majkinetor/redserver/README.md

   - `users`
     Array of users with groups to be created on redserver.
 - **docker**
 Role used to install and setup docker and its shell aliases.
-No configurable options.
 - **docker_mysql**
 Role used to install mysql container and init.d service.
 In its `vars\main.yml` customize container name and version.
 If you change container name it should conform to certain linking scheme (see [sameersbn/docker-redmine](https://github.com/sameersbn/docker-redmine)).
 The role exposes command `crete-db <name> <user> <pwd>` that other roles can use.
 - **docker_redmine**